ahmed-shehataa/CAT-Bootcamp-2021-V2/README.md

 7. Retrofit basics.

 ###  :dash: How to start ?
-~~I'll provide you with some Youtube viedos made by me then we 'll practice this in an offline lap~~ You' ll need to watch from 2 to 3 sessions per week. (online)
+~~I'll provide you with some Youtube viedos made by me then we 'll practice this in an offline lap~~.
+You' ll need to watch from 2 to 3 sessions per week. (online)

 ### :thinking: Final Application (Guess what):